NovaPixell/MinecraftServerScript/README.md

 _**English Guide**_

 Thanks to these scripts you can always keep your Minecraft Server running on your system and you can access the console when you need it.
-The package includes three simple executable scripts on Ubuntu / Debian systems: start.sh, startserver.sh, console.sh
+The package includes three simple executable scripts on Ubuntu/Debian systems: start.sh, startserver.sh, console.sh

 * start.sh - Create a "screen", which is an always active background process.